 1. How is a fiberglass pool manufactured?

-Aquamarine Pools installs the nation’s preferred line of fiberglass pools, with Viking Pools, Trilogy Pools, Blue Hawaiian Pools and Liberty Composite Pools.
+Aquamarine Pools installs the nation’s preferred line of fiberglass pools, with Viking Pools, Trilogy Pools, Blue Hawaiian Pools and AVIVA Pools.
 These pools are manufactured to the highest standards.
 Here is a quick summary of the Viking’s 10-stage manufacturing process:

 - Prepare the mold so that the pool easily separates from the mold to give the pool a better quality finish.